zahaale20/esod2.0/README.md

 ## Acknowledgment

-A large part of the code is borrowed from [YOLOv5](https://github.com/ultralytics/yolov5).
+A large part of the code is borrowed from YOLO.
 Many thanks for this wonderful work.

 ## Citation